Let’s add a little sparkle to our side dish routine! Balsamic Brussels Sprouts are a revamp of my favorite roasted green veggie.

 - Brown Sugar Balsamic Brussels Sprouts.
 Omit the maple syrup.
 Whisk the balsamic vinegar and brown sugar together until combined, then toss with the sprouts as directed.

 - Air Fryer Balsamic Brussels Sprouts.
-To make balsamic Brussels sprouts in the air fryer, head to my Air Fryer Brussels Sprouts and add some balsamic to jazz up the recipe.
+To make these Brussels sprouts in the air fryer, head to my Air Fryer Brussels Sprouts and add some vinegar to jazz up the recipe.

 - Stovetop Balsamic Brussels Sprouts.
 You can make sautéed balsamic Brussels sprouts on the stovetop by adding balsamic vinegar to my Sautéed Brussels Sprouts recipe during the last few minutes of cooking.